AlacrisIO/legicash-facts/README.md

 # Legicash FaCTS

-Legicash FaCTS is a Plasma-style side-chain using the Ethereum main-chain as a "court system", with a "smart contract" that uses game semantics for "smart legal arguments", and a Shared Knowledge Network as a "smart court registry" to prevent block-withholding attacks,
+Legicash FaCTS is a side-chain using the Ethereum main-chain as a "court system", with a "smart contract" that uses game semantics for "smart legal arguments", and a Mutual Knowledge Network as a "smart court registry" to prevent block-withholding attacks.

 You may visit our live demo at [wallet.alacris.io](https://wallet.alacris.io).